yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

-&emsp;&emsp;A system’s architecture is a representation of a system in which there is a mapping of functionality onto hardware and software components, a mapping of the software architecture onto the hardware architecture, and a concern for the human interaction with these components.
-That is,system architecture is concerned with a total system, including hardware, software, and humans.
+&emsp;&emsp;A system's architecture is a representation of a system in which there is a mapping of( 1 ) onto hardware and software components, a mapping of the ( 2 ) onto the hardware architecture. and a concern for the human interaction with these components.
+That is, system architecture is concerned with a total system, including hardware. software, and humans.
 Software architectural structures can be divided into three major categories, depending on the broad nature of the elements they show.

-&emsp;&emsp;1)Module structures embody decisions as a set of code or data units that have to be constructed or procured.
+&emsp;I):( 3 ) embody decisions as a set of code or data units that have to be constructed or procured.

-&emsp;&emsp;2)Component-and-connector structures embody decisions as to how the system is to be structured as set of elements that have runtime behavior and interactions.
+&emsp;II): ( 4 ) embody decisions as to how the system is to be structured as set of elements that have runtime behavior and interactions.

-&emsp;&emsp;3)Allocation structures embody decisions as to how the system will relate to non software structures in its environment (such as CPUs, file systems, networks, development teams, etc.).
+&emsp;III): ( 5 ) embody decisions as to how the system will relate to nonsoftware structures in its environment(such as CPUs, file systems, networks, development teams, etc.).

+(1)&emsp;A.attributes&emsp;B.constraint&emsp;C.functionality&emsp;D.requirements

+(2)&emsp;A.physical components&emsp;B.network architecture&emsp;C.software architecture&emsp;D.interface architecture

+(3)&emsp;A.Service structures&emsp;B.Module structures&emsp;C.Deployment structures&emsp;D.Work assignment structures

+(4)&emsp;A.Decompostion structures&emsp;B.Layer structures&emsp;C.Implementation structures&emsp;D.Component-and-connector structures

+(5)&emsp;A.Allocation structures&emsp;B.Class structures&emsp;C.Concurrency structures&emsp;D.Uses structures

 - 翻译